rwxrob/zet/20210902113301/README.md

 🤬 a rant, usually that would include curse words
 ⚠️  a warning, or caution, achtung!

-You might have noticed that ***callouts***, for example, was bold and italic.
+You might have noticed that the word callouts was bold and italic.
 Bold-italic is reserved specifically for ***terms***, meaning that they are likely to be found referenced in the 'Related:' section or otherwise have their own zettel and glossary entry.
 Pay attention and memorize these when they occur.
 They are key to mastery and will be used a lot by myself and potentially others interviewing you one day.

 This content is also full of ***fenced*** and ***raw*** (unformatted) blocks.
 Fenced blocks are always code or output that you would see on your terminal: